azfaray/chipathon_chipabros/README.md

 * **Reference:** Based on 9T OSU standard cell.
 * **Goal:** Balanced LH/HL delay via mobility compensation.
-* **Sizing Strategy:** For designs that implement PUN and PDN, we consider sizing based on the worst-case path delay.
+* **Sizing Strategy:** Sizing configuration is based on the existing OSU STD Cell where PMOS is twice the size of NMOS's size

 ### AOI33 Simulation